EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### B11 - observation station metadata

-“As a data owner, I want observations station metadata to be efficiently held and maintained within RODEO; synchronised with national and international metadata stores (e.g., WMO OSCAR); respecting the metadata agreed Single Source of Truth.
-So, I am assured my data are represented correctly to E-SOH users and costs of metadata maintenance are minimised.
-Correct this for OPERA data - OPERA radar database, WMO WRD radar database, various WSI shared. ”
+“As a data owner, I want observations station metadata to be efficiently held and maintained within RODEO; synchronised with national, EUMETNET and international metadata stores (e.g., WMO OSCAR, WMO WRD); respecting the metadata agreed Single Source of Truth.
+So, I am assured my data are represented correctly to radar data users and costs of metadata maintenance are minimised. ”

 *Priority:*
 - primary

 *Clarifications:*
+- WP6 Open radar data should define what are we considering the source of metadata information?

 *Acceptance criteria:*

 *Consequences and decisions:*

-### B12 - minimise the required changes in production systems

-“As a data producer, I want to minimise the required changes in my systems prior to making data available to RODEO/OPERA.
-So, the value of RODEO, over developing bespoke capability, is realised.”

-*Priority:*
-- secondary

-*Clarifications:*

-*Acceptance criteria:*

-*Consequences and decisions:*
-- We need to establish principles for when RODEO requirements on, e.g., input data formats or interfaces can be changed to meet producer needs.

-### B13 - unified approach to the supply of supplementary observations

-“As a data producer, I want a unified approach to the supply of supplementary observations developed and supported.
-So, I can remove the need to develop bespoke solutions and the need to establish multiple bilateral agreements.”

-*Priority:*
-- secondary

-*Clarifications:*

-*Acceptance criteria:*

-*Consequences and decisions:*

-### B14 - radar observations delivered in the same format and exchange protocols as used today
+### B12 - radar observations delivered in the same format and exchange protocols as used today

 “As a current data consumer of radar data, I want near radar observations delivered in the same format and exchange protocols as used today (i.e., HDF5 ODIM).
 So, I can minimise development of my systems downstream of RODEO.”